PersonalAI: A Systematic Comparison of Knowledge Graph Storage and Retrieval Approaches for Personalized LLM agents: LLM prompts used in proposed QA pipeline

-Table \ref{tab:wqaprompt_kwe} presents LLM--prompts used in QA--pipeline at the second stage ("Query LLM Parser"--module) to extract key entities from the original user question.
-Table \ref{tab:wqaprompt_ag} presents the LLM--prompts used in QA--pipeline at the fourth stage ("QA LLM Generator"-module) to conditionally generate an answer to a user--question.
+Table \ref{tab:wqaprompt_kwe} presents the LLM prompts employed in the QA pipeline at the second stage for extracting key entities from the original user question.
+Table \ref{tab:wqaprompt_ag} displays the LLM prompts used in the fourth stage to generate contextually appropriate responses to the user question.